The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DATA GATHERING AND ANALYSIS

 Many Type I GRBs do not have measured redshifts.
-So far, no absorption spectroscopy of a Type I GRB afterglow has been successful \citep[cf.][]{Stratta061201}, so that redshifts can only be determined from host galaxy spectroscopy.
-In some cases, no galaxies (or only extremely faint ones) are found in the \emph{Swift} XRT error circles, and the GRBs are instead assumed to be associated with bright nearby galaxies, such as in the case of GRB 050509B \citep{Gehrels050509B} (localized in the outskirts of a bright elliptical galaxy), GRB 060502B \citep{Bloom060502B} and GRB 061201 \citep{Stratta061201}, or galaxy clusters, as for GRB 050911 \citep{BergerClusterSGRB}.
-Finally, if no association can be made at all, we choose a redshift $z=0.5$, which is the (rounded) median value of all measured redshifts we consider secure.
-In two cases (GRB 051227 and GRB 060313), we choose $z=1$, as the host galaxies of these GRBs (localized to subarcsecond precision through their optical afterglows) are exceedingly faint ($R\gtrsim26$) and thus resemble the hosts of Type II GRBs (although we caution that we have no detailed information on properties such as star-formation rates etc.).
-In an earlier version of the draft, we also assumed $z=1$ for GRB 070714B, as it shows several similarities to GRB 060313 (\kref{AppA}).
-In the meantime, the redshift has been measured from host galaxy spectroscopy to be $z=0.92$ \citep{GrahamGCN070714B, Cenko070429B070714B}, very close to our initial estimate.
-We caution that while there is evidence that these GRBs do not lie much beyond $z=1$ \citep[e.g., the detection of the afterglow of GRB 060313 in all UVOT filters,][]{Roming060313}, they may lie significantly closer, with their host galaxies lying at the faint end of an as yet unknown luminosity distribution.
+So far, no absorption spectroscopy of a Type I GRB afterglow has been successful \citep[see][Hjorth et al., in preparation, but see \citealt{TanvirGCN100816A, GorosabelGCN100816A} for the case of GRB 100816A]{Stratta061201, Piranomonte070707}, so that redshifts can only be determined from host galaxy spectroscopy.
+In some cases, no galaxies (or only extremely faint ones) are found in the \emph{Swift} XRT or optical afterglow error circles \citep[e.g.,][]{Piranomonte070707, Perley080503, FongHST, Rowlinson090515, Berger2010}, and the GRBs are instead assumed to be associated with bright nearby galaxies, such as in the case of GRB 050509B \citep[localized in the outskirts of a bright elliptical galaxy which itself is part of a cluster,][]{Gehrels050509B, BergerClusterSGRB}, GRB 060502B \citep{Bloom060502B}, GRB 061201 \citep{Stratta061201} and GRB 070809 \citep{PerleyGCN070809C, Berger2010}, or galaxy clusters, as for GRB 050813 \citep{ProchaskaSGRB, Ferrero050813}, GRB 050911 \citep{BergerClusterSGRB}, and GRB 090515 \citep{Berger2010}.
+Finally, if no association can be made at all, we choose a redshift $z=0.5$, which is the (rounded) median value of all measured redshifts we consider secure \citep[see also][]{Nysewander2009, deUgartePostigoIntermediate}.
+In four cases (GRB 051227, GRB 060313, GRB 070707 and GRB 080503), we choose $z=1$, as the host galaxies of these GRBs (localized to subarcsecond precision through their optical afterglows) are exceedingly faint ($R\gtrsim26$, \citealt{D'AvanzoThree}, \citealt{BergerHighzSGRB}, \citealt{FongHST}, \citealt{Piranomonte070707}, \citealt{Perley080503}, Hjorth et al., in preparation) and thus resemble the hosts of Type II GRBs (although we caution that we have no detailed information on properties such as star-formation rates etc.).
+We caution that while there is evidence that these GRBs do not lie much beyond $z=1$ \citep[e.g., the detection of the afterglow of GRB 060313 in all UVOT filters,][]{Roming060313}, they may lie significantly closer, with their host galaxies lying at the faint end of an as yet unknown luminosity distribution\footnote{Recent studies of the galaxy population hosting Type I GRBs \citep{Berger2009} show that they resemble the typical field galaxy population, having higher luminosities, higher metallicities and lower SSFR than Type II GRB host galaxies, and being larger as well \citep{FongHST, LeiblerBerger}.
+Many of them show exponential disk profiles, which are typical of spiral galaxies, whereas none shows disturbed morphology (typical of star-bursting Type II GRB host galaxies, \citealt{Conselice2005, FruchterNature, Wainwright2007}) and only GRB 050709 has an irregular host \citep{FongHST}.
+Such moderately star-forming galaxies are also predicted by population synthesis models to host many Type I GRBs \citep{O'Shaughnessy2008}.
+On the other hand, the cases of GRB 070707 \citep{Piranomonte070707} and GRB 080503 \citep{Perley080503} show that Type I GRB host galaxies can be extremely faint and probably low-mass.}.
+On the other hand, population synthesis models predict high rates of Type I GRBs at high redshifts from rapid merger channels in proto-elliptical galaxies \citep{O'Shaughnessy2008}, though it is likely that these GRBs cannot be detected by the current generation of detectors \citep{Belczynski2010}.